Nghi-NV/flutter_qrcode/example/ALERT_EXAMPLES.md

 # QR Code Alert Examples

-This document explains how to show alerts when QR codes are detected using the flutter_qrcode plugin.
+This document explains how to show alerts when QR codes are detected using the lumi_qr_scanner plugin.

 ## Quick Start